Our Mission: Boston Area Gleaners, Inc. is a 501(c)(3) non-profit organization dedicated to rescuing surplus farm crops for people in need.

 You can also visit the Information for New Volunteers webpage for more FAQs about how we organize volunteers and work with farmers to capture their surplus crops.

-On some gleaning trips, volunteers may take home limited amounts of surplus or substandard product that BAG could not otherwise distribute.
-Volunteers must ask the Gleaning Coordinator if they can harvest for personal use on a case-by-case basis.
-Ultimately, the decision will be made by the farmer and communicated to BAG staff.
-Volunteers who can afford to purchase produce from the farmer via their farm stand or farmers’ market are encouraged to do so.
+On some gleaning trips, volunteers may take home limited amounts of surplus or substandard product that we cannot otherwise distribute.
+Volunteers must ask the Gleaning Coordintor if the can harvest for personal use on a case-by-case basis.
+Ultimately, the decision will be made by the farmer and communicated to our staff.
+Volunteers who can afford to purchase produce from the farmer at their farm stand or farmers market are encouraged to do so.

-Can community/corporate groups set up a volunteer date?
+Can community or corporate groups set up a volunteer date?